ApiLogicServer/Docs/docs/Sample-Genai.md

 ### Standard Python, Libraries

-To save time, issue the follow command to simulate changes you might make in your IDE, e.g., to send Kafka messages.
+To save time, issue the follow command to simulate changes you might make in your IDE, e.g., to create a new custom endpoint, and send a Kafka message.

 ```bash title="Simulate IDE Customization"
 als genai-cust